aws-samples/gmsa-linux-containers-ecs/README.md

     cdk deploy "*" --require-approval "never"
     ```

-> **Note:** To use domain-joined mode, set the `DOMAIN_JOIN_ECS` variable to `1` before deploying the AWS CDK solution.

-> **Note:** In domain-joined mode, you need to add the Computer principal to the AD security group allowed to retrieve gMSA passwords.
+    > **Note 1:** In domain-joined mode (`DOMAIN_JOIN_ECS=1`), you need to add the Computer principal to the AD security group allowed to retrieve gMSA passwords.
 You can do this manually or via automation.
 The script inside the AD management instance on `C:\SampleConfig\Add-ECSContainerInstancesToADGroup.ps1` inside the AD management instance, automatically adds all Amazon ECS container instance's principals to the AD security group.
 You need to pass as argument the name of the Amazon ECS’s ASG, which you will find in the **ECSAutoScalingGroupName** output of the **amazon-ecs-gmsa-linux-infrastructure** CloudFormation stack.
+    >
+    > **Note 2:** If you set `FARGATE=1`, you cannot use SSM Parameter store for the credentials fetcher's AD identity.
+You need to set `CREDSPEC_FROM_S3=1` also.

-3. Navigate to the AWS Secrets Manager console and copy the value of the **amazon-ecs-gmsa-linux/active-directory-administrator-password** secret.
+5. Navigate to the AWS Secrets Manager console and copy the value of the **amazon-ecs-gmsa-linux/active-directory-administrator-password** secret.

 This will start the deployment of three AWS CloudFormation stacks that contain the sample solution. **The deployment takes around one hour to complete.**

 ## Create the Credential Specification

 1. Navigate to the Amazon EC2 console, then select the instance named **amazon-ecs-gmsa-linux-bastion/active-directory-management-instance** and [connect to it using RDP](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html#connect-rdp) using the following:
    * **Username**: `directory.amazon-ecs-gmsa-linux.com\admin`
    * **Password**: Use the one you retrieved from Secrets Manager.

     > If you can’t log in, the instance is still setting up the database and Active Directory.
 Wait 10-15 minutes and try again.

 2. In the Remote Desktop session, open a PowerShell window and run `C:\SampleConfig\Generate-CredSpec.ps1`

-> **Note:** In domain-joined mode, append the following parameter while running the script: `-DomainlessArn ""`.
+    > **Note:** In domain-joined mode, append `-DomainlessSecretArn ""` to the script command.

 ## Build the .NET application container